woodard/libabigail/doc/manuals/abidiff.rst

   * --redundant

-    In the diff report, do not display redundant changes.
+    In the diff report, do display redundant changes.
 A redundant change is a change that has been displayed elsewhere in the report.

+  * --no-redundant

+    In the diff report, do *NOT* display redundant changes.
+A redundant change is a change that has been displayed elsewhere in the report.
+This option is switched on by default.

 Usage examples
 ==============